 In 2018, most people will be addicted to their phones.
 There is an application for everything and it is a prime communication channel.
 Therefore, it acts as a hub for marketing opportunities.

 Finally, make sure that your email campaigns are optimized and mobile-friendly.
-This is because 20% of smartphone users access their email on their phone and you don’t want to waste their interests.
+This is because 20 percent of smartphone users access their email on their phones and you don’t want to waste their interests.

 5. Intelligently choose your social media platform that fits best with your work and audience